NeuroTechSC/neurotechML/README.md

 | Minimum segment length (ms)   | 407.0     | 1216.0    | 962.0     | 938.0     | 1061.0    | 407.0     |
 | Maximum segment length (ms)   | 1208.0    | 1495.0    | 1444.0    | 1280.0    | 1301.0    | 1495.0    |

+### Data Issues

+The dataset contains only 53 recordings in total, which is not ideal for training a robust machine learning model.
+This limitation is particularly pronounced for the /b phoneme, which is represented by only 9 recordings.
+The reduced data quality is a result of issues during the data collection process.

 ### Training Example Generation
 | Class                    | Count     |
 |--------------------------|-----------|